Follow social distancing

 The Kent Downs AONB is nearly 70% farmland and there is concern amongst some farmers about the potential of transmission of the virus, for example from use of gates, people not physically distancing, people getting lost.
 Support farmers and our communities by sticking to the path, keeping dogs on the lead around livestock, not picnicing on private land and taking your litter home.

-Many rural businesses are now open for online deliveries and we encourage you to shop with them.
+Many rural businesses are now open for takeaways and online deliveries and we encourage you to shop with them.
 Visit Produced in Kent for a range of wonderful local producers and businesses delivering local produce and services and follow #helpkentbuylocal for updates.

 Tag us in your photos @KentDownsAONB and follow us on Instagram, Facebook, Twitter and the hashtags #kentdownsaonb #kentdowns.
 We'd love to see your photos and we'll be sharing photos of the landscape you love – the wildlife, the trees, the views, the cliffs, the rivers, the wildflowers and more.